You are currently viewing Fair Value Gaps Explained: How to Trade FVGs Correctly?

 Pro Tips on Trading Fair Value Gaps

 • Use FVGs in Premium and Discount: Not every FVG can act as a support and resistance level.
 So, use the ones in discount (if you’re buying) or premium (if you’re selling), as these are most likely to be the best Fair Value Gap entry points.
+You can also rely on the ICT Power of 3 framework to locate the right FVG.

 • Wait for a Reaction: I always wait for the price to react to my target Fair Value Gap before entering.
 While others might prefer to enter as soon as possible for better reward/risk ratios or because of FOMO, I prefer more winning probability.